openharmony/docs/en/application-dev/reference/native-lib/musl-permission-control-symbol.md

-# Native API Symbols That May Fail to Call Due to Permission Control
+# libc Symbols That May Fail to Call Due to Permission Control

 Before using the following interfaces, ensure that the application entity has the corresponding permission.